kaiforward/Project3GI/README.md

 pip install gunicorn
 ```

-I then moved to serperate my development code from production code by seperating my settings.py file into a base.py for dependencies needed by both development servers and productions. dev.py and staging.py contained settings for development and production servers respectively.
+I then moved to separate my development code from production code by seperating my settings.py file into a base.py for dependencies needed by both development servers and productions. dev.py and staging.py contained settings for development and production servers respectively.

-The important things to change were to move Strip, Paypal and Database settings from base.py to dev.py and staging.py, dev.py will contain test paypal, stripe and database settings, and staging.py will contain the same details but suitable for live production. i.e a live PayPal key.
+The important things to change were to move Stripe, Paypal and Database settings from base.py to dev.py and staging.py, dev.py will contain test paypal, stripe and database settings, and staging.py will contain the same details but suitable for live production. i.e a live PayPal key.

 I did the same with the requirements files, where base.txt contains most of the dependencies.
-Dev.txt will contain dependencies only need for development and staging.txt will contain whats is needed for a live production server, for example SQL-databases.
+Dev.txt will contain dependencies only needed for development and staging.txt will contain what is needed for a live production server, for example SQL-databases.

 ### Procfiles